• Skip to primary navigation

 Print Recipe Pin Recipe

-Pan Fried Potatoes with Herbs are buttery, savory, and make for a great weeknight dinner side.
-They take under 30 minutes to make and pair well with just about everything.
-All you need are waxy potatoes, herbs, garlic, salt, and olive oil to make this one-pan side dish.
+Pan Fried Potatoes with Herbs are buttery, savory, and our go to salmon side.
+They take under 30 minutes to make and all you need are waxy potatoes, herbs, garlic, salt, and olive oil.

 Course: Sides